How to make the Best Burgers

-Other great toppings include lettuce, tomato, mayo, pickles, jalapenos, mustard and onions.
+Other great toppings include lettuce, tomato, mayo, pickles, pickled jalapenos, mustard, and onions.
 Ketchup is only used by a few of our teens, but it makes a great topping for those who like it.
 We have also added homemade chili to our burgers for a different taste.

 No matter how you top your burger, these patties are the perfect way to start your burgers and make them your way.